Role of defects in atom probe analysis of sol-gel silica: Materials and Methods

-where $e$ is the electron charge, $\Omega$ is the volume of the box, $N_{\mathbf{k}}$ is the number of points used to describe the electronic bands, $m$ is the mass of the electron, $\hat{\mathbf{M}}$ is the squared matrix element that connects via the radiation perturbative field the initial and final wave functions of the electrons, which belong to different bands labelled $n$ and $n'$ but have the same crystal momentum $\mathbf{k}$, while $E_{n,\mathbf{k}}$ is the energy value of band $n$ at the point $\mathbf{k}$ of reciprocal space.
+where $e$ is the electron charge, $\Omega$ is the volume of the box, $N_{\mathbf{k}}$ is the number of points used to describe the electronic bands, $m$ is the mass of the electron, $\hat{\mathbf{M}}$ is the squared matrix element that connects the initial and final wave functions of the electrons via the radiation perturbative field, which belong to different bands labelled $n$ and $n'$ but have the same crystal momentum $\mathbf{k}$, while $E_{n,\mathbf{k}}$ is the energy value of band $n$ at the point $\mathbf{k}$ of reciprocal space.
 Eq. \ref{epsilon} is obtained under the assumption that the transmitted momentum can be neglected (long wavelength limit), but can be extended to finite momentum transfer.
 The $\delta$ functions are slightly smeared to avoid unphysical excitations with infinite lifetimes.
-When comparing the spectra of the three boxes with different edges, we found that convergence is achieved with the box with $L=14.26$ \AA, which corresponds to 192 atoms (see Figure S.5 in the SI, where we compare the results for $L=14.26$ and $L=21.42$ \AA).\\
+When comparing the spectra of the three boxes with different edges, we found that convergence is achieved with the box with $L=14.26$ \AA, which corresponds to 192 atoms (see Figure S.4 in the SI, where we compare the results for $L=10.28$, $L=14.26$ and $L=21.42$ \AA).\\

 The calculation of $\epsilon^{(2)}_{\alpha,\beta}$ was performed using DFT as implemented in the Quantum Espresso code suite \cite{qe_2017}.
 The ground state electron density was determined with a plane wave cutoff equal to $80$ Rydberg with the Perdew-Burke-Ernzerhof (PBE) functional.
-Using the same functional, we also investigated the effect of a finite constant electric field on the electronic properties of the pristine matrices and found negligible effects for all amorphous silica configurations (see Figure \ref{fig:figureSI5a-SI5b}b).
-Once PBE self-consistency is achieved, we improved the estimated electronic bandgap by using the HSE (Heyd–Scuseria–Ernzerhof) hybrid exchange–correlation functional \cite{hse} (see Figure S.6 in SI), which indeed yields a value of about 8 eV, which is much closer to the experimental values in the range of 8 to 9 eV \cite{exp_sio2,exp_sio2_2,nekrashevich2014electronic}.\\
+Using the same functional, we also investigated the effect of a finite constant electric field on the electronic properties of the pristine matrices and found negligible effects for all amorphous silica configurations.
+Once PBE self-consistency is achieved, we have improved the estimated electronic bandgap of pristine amorphous silica by using the HSE06 (Heyd–Scuseria–Ernzerhof) hybrid exchange–correlation functional \cite{hse} (see Figure S.5 in SI), which indeed yields a value of about 8 eV, which is much closer to the experimental values in the range of 8 to 9 eV \cite{exp_sio2,exp_sio2_2,nekrashevich2014electronic}.\\